-The District Board may further refine this Principle #5 in future Board meeting(s) that are part of the rate setting process.
-Those communities and / or organizations that pay SWP property taxes (funds) and receive on average 85% of their water supply from sources other than the District-managed supplies will receive, directly or indirectly and not exceeding the amount of SWP property tax paid, those funds back in the form of additional, incremental, dedicated, segregated funds exclusively for water conservation programs, recycled water, purified water, wastewater treatment plant environmental upgrades, Automatic Meter Infrastructure (AMI) updates, or dedicated environmental focused grants starting in FY 2019 until FY 2024.
-To unlock these additional, incremental, dedicated funds, the communities and organizations will be required to make at least 20% match of the District's contribution; otherwise the dedicated, segregated funds go back to the District by FY 2026.
+Those communities and/or organizations that pay SWP property taxes (funds) and receive on average 85% of their water supply from sources other than Valley Water managed supplies will receive, directly or indirectly and not exceeding the amount of SWP property tax paid as estimated by Valley Water, those funds back in the form of additional, incremental, dedicated, segregated funds exclusively for water conservation programs, potable recycled water, nonpotable recycled water (including salinity reductions), options to purchase wastewater, purified water, wastewater treatment plant environmental upgrades, Automatic Meter Infrastructure (AMI) updates, or dedicated environmental focused grants starting in FY 2019 until FY 2024.
+Upon Valley Water approval of award for a program within the FY 2019-2024 timeframe, the funds shall be reserved for the recipient, including interest earned, to reimburse eligible expenditures through FY 2033.
+To unlock these additional, incremental, dedicated funds, the communities and organizations will be required to make at least a 20% match of Valley Water's contribution (with no match required for facilities where Valley Water would have a long-term water supply contract or option for such).
+If an eligible agency has not gained Valley Water approval for a program by 6/30/2024, the dedicated, segregated funds go back to Valley Water by FY 2026.